aesthetic-suite/framework/docs/create-system.md

 # Create a design system

-Aesthetic itself isn't a design system, instead, it provides a design system "builder", in which a company or individual can create and manage a design system for their project.
-To create a design system, run the following command in your project root.
+Aesthetic itself isn't a design system, instead, it provides a design system "manager", in which a company or individual can create and manage a design system for their project.
+To create a design system, run the following [command](./prerequisites.md#command-line) in your project root with a unique name (in kebab-case).

 ```
-npx @aesthetic/cli init
+aesthetic init dls-2020
 ```

-This command will generate an [YAML configuration file](./config/README.md) in which you may customize all aspects of the system.
 By default, the `init` command will generate the configuration using fixed settings.
 If you would prefer to use scaled settings (using [modular scale](./config/README.md#scaled-patterns)), pass the `--modularScale` flag.

 ```
-npx @aesthetic/cli init --modularScale
+aesthetic init dls-2020 --modularScale
 ```

-Furthermore, if you would prefer to create the configuration file in another location, you can pass a relative folder path as an argument.
-This may be useful for supporting multiple design systems.
-However, be aware that the file name is the same, and as such, you may run into overwrites or collisions.
+## Folder structure

+The `init` command will create multiple [YAML configuration files](./config/README.md) in an `.aesthetic` folder within the project root.

 ```
-npx @aesthetic/cli init ./design-systems/2020
+.aesthetic/dls-2020/
+├── brand.yaml
+├── language.yaml
+└── themes.yaml
 ```

+This `.aesthetic` folder is where all design systems, their configurations, and future features will be housed.

 ## References